k-jingyang/k-jingyang.github.io/_posts/2024-07-06-jepsen-firecracker.md

 ### iptables issue and building my own linux kernel

-After introducing the nemesis into the test, I faced an iptables error
+After introducing the nemesis into the test, I faced an iptables error.

 ```bash
 STDIN: